 Car horns, crowing roosters, and horse’s hooves on cobblestone streets.
 Cuba never sleeps and neither will you without ear plugs.
 This hard working nation is moving constantly and if your accommodation is located in the center of town you will be in the thick of it.
 Getting a good night’s sleep will keep you energized and ready for adventure.

 Tourist buses are cold, crowded, and slow.
-An alternative mode of transportation are Colectivos or shared taxis.
+An alternative mode of transportation is Colectivos or shared taxis.
 Colectivos offer door to door service, cost the same as the tourist buses, and will get you to your destination quickly.
 They are also a great way to meet fellow travelers heading to the same city as you.
 If you are staying in a Casa Particular ask your host to arrange a Colectivo for you.

 Stay in Casa Particulars